Are you still sitting with your old stereo and listening to your CD collection from the 90’s wondering if you should upgrade to Bluetooth?

-Suppose you are deciding you want to keep your car stereo system as is, and would like to implement Bluetooth in the easiest way possible.
+Suppose you are deciding you want to keep your car stereo system as is and would like to implement Bluetooth in the easiest way possible.
 In that case, a Bluetooth car adapter (receiver) is the most common way to do this, and it is the most inexpensive.

 These are slightly different from Bluetooth car kits, which I will explain further down in the article.

 A Bluetooth adapter is a small device that will plug into your car stereo 3.5mm input jack (also known as the auxiliary in).
-This device will work by connecting your smartphone to it via Bluetooth and stream music; then, it will send the audio to the car stereo.
+This device will work by connecting your smartphone to it via Bluetooth and streaming music; then, it will send the audio to the car stereo.

 Due to the ever car stereo being different and every car, Bluetooth adapters come in various models (configurations), and these are: